-'-mn' Limit number of detected errors to n, where n is in the range 1..999_999.
+'-mn' Limit number of detected errors or warnings to n, where n is in the range 1..999999.
 The default value if no switch is given is 9999.
-Binding is terminated if the limit is exceeded.
+If the number of warnings reaches this limit, then a message is output and further warnings are suppressed, the bind continues in this case.
+If the number of errors reaches this limit, then a message is output and the bind is abandoned.
+A value of zero means that no limit is enforced.
+The equal sign is optional.

 Furthermore, under Windows, the sources pointed to by the libraries path set in the registry are not searched for.